Specula app icon

 4 · Check against the platform

 In Podcast mode the Loudness Targets panel shows the penalty against Apple Podcasts (−16 LKFS) and Spotify Podcasts (−14 LKFS), both dialog-gated, with a triangle if the true peak breaches −1 dBTP.
-Set the TP threshold to that −1 dBTP ceiling and every spot the episode breaches it lights up on the waveform, so an intro sting or a clipped laugh shows you where to seek rather than just that it happened somewhere.
+Dial that −1 dBTP ceiling into the TP threshold and the waveform marks each breach where it happens: an intro sting, a clipped laugh, a hot plosive, all seekable.
 Run offline analysis (⌘Return) over the whole file for the settled number, then export the receipt: ⌥⌘E for PDF, ⇧⌘E for JSON.

 Two-tier speech detection, and where your corrections go